appcypher/viper/NOTES.md

     Creating statically-unknown number of objects dynamically isn't an issue for SRT because objects are bound to statically-known names at compile-time.
 With the exception of temporary objects whose lifetimes are well-defined and statically determinable.

     The issue of garbage collection comes into play when we are able to extend an objects lifetime beyond the declaration stack frame.
-This is amenable to static analysis because such objects are required to be associated with statically-known names.
+This is amenable to static analysis, however, because such objects are required to be associated with statically-known names.

     ```py
     for i in range(some_number):
         """ Creation of temporary object """
         foo(Value())
-        """ Desctruction of temporary object """
+        """ Destruction of temporary object """
     ```

     **Pointer aliasing**